Economy of the Philippines: Agriculture

-The Philippines is a major player in the global shipbuilding industry with shipyards in Subic, Cebu, Bataan, Navotas and Batangas.
-It became the fourth largest shipbuilding nation in 2010.
-Subic-made cargo vessels are now exported to countries where shipping operators are based.
-South Korea's Hanjin started production in Subic in 2007 of the 20 ships ordered by German and Greek shipping operators.
-The country's shipyards are now building ships like bulk carriers, container ships and big passenger ferries.
-General Santos' shipyard is mainly for ship repair and maintenance.

-Being surrounded by waters, the country has abundant natural deep-sea ports ideal for development as production, construction and repair sites.
-In the ship repair sector, the Navotas complex in Metro Manila is expected to accommodate 96 vessels for repair.

-Shipbuilding is part of Philippines' maritime heritage as it plays a vital role in contributing almost 30% of revenues in the portion of ocean-based industries on which it accounted for 3.6% of the total GDP in 2021.

 Automotive and aerospace

 The ABS used in Mercedes-Benz, BMW, and Volvo cars are made in the Philippines.
-Automotive sales in the Philippines increased to 352,596 units in 2022 from 268,488 units a year prior.
-Toyota sells the most vehicles in the country; this is followed by Mitsubishi, Ford, Nissan, and Suzuki.
+Automotive sales in the Philippines increased to 467,252 in 2024 from 429,807 units a year prior.
+Toyota sells the most vehicles in the country followed by Mitsubishi, Ford, Nissan, and Suzuki.
 Honda and Suzuki produce motorcycles in the country.
-By 2011, China's Chery Automobile company is going to build their assembly plant in Laguna, that will serve and export cars to other countries in the region if monthly sales would reach 1,000 units.
+Since around the 2010s, several Chinese car brands have entered the Philippine market; these include Chery and Foton Motor.

 Aerospace products in the Philippines are mainly for the export market and include manufacturing parts for aircraft built by both Boeing and Airbus.
-Moog is the biggest aerospace manufacturer with base in Baguio in the Cordillera region; the company produces aircraft actuators in their manufacturing facility.
+Moog is the biggest aerospace manufacturer with base in Baguio; the company produces aircraft actuators in their manufacturing facility.
 Total export output of aerospace products in the Philippines reached US$780 million in 2019.